Search

 Gail Tully responds

 Hi.
 I can only share what I would have recommended as a midwife.
-As a doula I would not have made statements about my opinion of risk or stated recommendations in the following way.
-This is my post-midwife voice here.
+As a doula I would not have made the following statements about my opinion of risk or stated recommendations in the way I’m about to share.

 • Wearing the pregnancy belt all the way through the birth of the shoulders!

-• AFTER the head is born, in any maternal position, a posterior pelvic tilt (which can be done preventively during ONE contraction in 2nd stage.
+• In second stage and even After the head is born, and in any maternal position, a posterior pelvic tilt done with a contraction in 2nd stage or even without a contraction but with a push after the head is born.

-She may have a shoulder dystocia.
+She may have another shoulder dystocia.
 She may not.
-I don’t dismiss the potential but I don’t dismiss vaginal birth because of this person’s risk.
-If she does have a SD, she flattens her lower back while her providers figure out how to rotate the shoulders free.
-The chance of injury to the baby is about 7 in 100 and reduces to less than 2% when providers do practice drills (Crofts 2014).
+I don’t dismiss the potential but I don’t dismiss vaginal birth because of this risk.
+If she does have a SD, I suggest she flatten her lower back while her doctor rotate the shoulders free or brings out the posterior arm.
+The chance of injury to the baby is about 7 in 100 and reduces to less than 2% when providers do practice drills (Crofts 2014; also see Wagner, 2021; Kaijomaa, 2022).
 Permanent injury is also low risk.
 Death is less but not zero.

 Thank you for your continuing care of our mothers, Doula!